 Read more here for a full breakdown of using your phone outside of the EU

-Inadvertent Roaming
+Inadvertent roaming

 There are some areas in the EU where you can roam onto a non-EU mobile network that is not under the ‘Roam like at home’ rates.
 If you are travelling in border areas, it is possible that you can connect to another non-EU country’s network and run up roaming charges inadvertently.